rafal-szypulka/CSMO_GRAFANA/influx.md

 _For full details on Influx authentication:
 [https://docs.influxdata.com/influxdb/v0.11/administration/authentication_and_authorization/](https://docs.influxdata.com/influxdb/v0.11/administration/authentication_and_authorization/)_
+-->

 **Create InfluxDB Database**

-For this example, create a database called `iops` and another called `compute`.
+Create a database called `service_status`.

-    CREATE DATABASE iops
-    CREATE DATABASE compute
+    CREATE DATABASE service_status

-_Note: We will use these databases in the next steps._
+_Note: We will use this database in the next steps._